 For younger patients with a long-standing limp, outpatient physiotherapy is advisable, in order to adjust the exercise program according to the problems and the progress during monthly follow-up visits until strength is restored in the abductor, rotator and extensor hip muscles (this could take up to 1 year).
 Your orthopaedic surgeon will tell you whether this applies to you.
-Arrange transportation for your treatments, because you will not be able to drive for 6 to 8 weeks.
+Arrange transportation for your treatments, because you will not be able to drive for 8 weeks or more.